basho/riak_kv/docs/SecondaryIndexQueries.md

 - `apply_mask`: Filter by checking bits in a bitmap against a bitmap mask

-- `apply_bloom`: Filter either the key or an attribute value by checking for existence in a passed-in bloom filter
+- `apply_remotebloom`: Filter either the key or an attribute value by checking for existence in a passed-in bloom filter

+- `apply_localbloom`: Filter by checking for a hash or hashes in a projected attributes's bloom filter

 Once extracts and filters have been applied the Map/Reduce pipe will pass on a list of {{Bucket, Key}, IndexData} tuples to the next stage, where IndexData is a list of {attribute, value} tuples.